 In contrast to scientific and economic fields, there are only sporadic resources available for innovation processes when it comes to social technology design.
-Against this backdrop, the Policy Lab Digital, Work and Society at the German Federal Ministry of Labour and Social Affairs has initiated the Civic Innovation Platform (CIP) project to look at how impetus for AI applications for advancing progress in society can be supported effectively – from the initial idea and developing the concept right through to implementation and transfer.
+Against this backdrop, the Policy Lab Digital, Work and Society at the German Federal Ministry of Labour and Social Affairs has initiated the Civic Innovation Platform (CIP) project to look at how impetus for AI applications for advancing progress in society can be supported effectively – from the initial idea and developing the concept right through to implementation.

 In doing so, we are relying on a new way of promoting innovation which is as open and diverse as society.
 Accordingly, we don’t merely provide financial support; we also focus on networking, collaboration, and mutual advice.

 We define “civic innovation” as innovation processes where the driving impetus comes from within society – from people, associations, companies, organisations, and institutions – and which are aimed at improving the living conditions of the general public.
 On top of this, we see it as encompassing all innovations that aim to advance progress in society and systematically integrate the relevant social actors and groups.
 The concept is based on sharing between different disciplines, sectors, and areas openly and on an equal footing with the aim of developing solutions that can be put into practice.

 Our aim is to foster the development and use of AI applications from the heart of society in a human-centric manner for the common good.
 To this end, we connect and support actors from a wide range of fields and industries who want to use AI technologies for social and societal innovation for the benefit of as many people as possible

 With our two-stage funding concept, we strive to create the ideal framework conditions to further our aim: